It’s spring time and so it’s the perfect time to declutter your home.

 We have the best of intentions.
 We hit the store see something that catches our eye and decide to purchase it.
 The problem is most of what we buy we never actually use, or we use once and never touch it again.

 Pick up the item and ask yourself if you’ve used it in the last year.
 If the answer is yes, then ask yourself if the item sparks joy?

 If no, toss.
 If yes, keep.

 2. If I were shopping right now, would I buy this?

 We have many things in our homes that we bought on a whim or a prayer.
-We also have gifts that we’re given to us that we probably don’t even like.
-If you would never buy this today or want it for a gift, then your answer is clear.
+We also have gifts that were given to us that we probably don’t even like.
+If you would never buy this today or want it as a gift, then your answer is clear.

 Holding onto clothing or other possessions because you feel it’s wasteful to toss them provided a constant reminder of your past.
 It’s best to let go of these items once and for all.
 They provided a valuable lesson for you and hopefully moving forward you’ve learned a great deal about how to spend your money more wisely.